Our verdict

 Flex and fly

 One common complaint about the previous version of the Hierro was its stiffness, especially before it was broken in.
-While it did improve after a few miles, the Hierro v7 offers a flexible ride right from the first step.
+The Hierro v7, on the other hand, offers a flexible ride right from the first step.
 That's a better deal.

 Disclaimer: We take an average of 4 measurements and exclude any outliers.
 This video showcases only one of our measurements.